ryusudol/Unlearning-Comparator/frontend/README.md

 # Machine Unlearning Dashboard
-It's a Machine Unlearning Dashboard that provides training, evaluation of unlearning, and attack simulation.
+It's MU (Machine Unlearning) Dashboard that provides training, evaluation of unlearning, and attack simulation.

 ## How to start the frontend